-Proposition 5 Consider the baseline model with the restriction that $T \ge 0$ , given that the adviser is now constrained by zero wealth.
-Then, advice is biased both with wary customers and with naive customers, as in either case the product provider pays positive commissions, while there is no fixed fee for advice: f = 0.
-With naive customers, the product price is strictly higher, leading to higher commissions and thus to more biased advice, compared to the case with wary customers.
+Proposition 5 Extend the baseline model by imposing the restriction that $T \ge 0$ .
+Then, both with wary customers and with naive customers, the product provider biases advice by paying positive commissions (t > 0) and charging zero fixed fee for advice (f = 0).
+With naive customers, the product price is strictly higher, leading to higher commissions and thus to more biased advice, than with wary customers.

 By imposing the constraint $T \ge 0$ , we restrict the product provider's ability to extract surplus from the adviser, and thus from the customer.
-A product provider who can only extract surplus by charging a higher price p then faces a commitment problem when commissions are not observable.
+A product provider who can extract surplus only by charging a higher price p then faces a commitment problem when commissions are not observable.
 In this case, the product provider has an incentive to pay commissions so as to steer advice and expand sales.
 In fact, recall that with wary customers a commitment not to bias advice in this way was obtained precisely by setting p = 0, which is now no longer optimal, given the restriction $T \ge 0$ .
-More generally, we may interpret the presently analyzed case, where agency frictions persist, as a case of arm's length contracting.
+More generally, this case in which agency frictions persist can be interpreted as an instance of arm's-length contracting.

-Suppose now that disclosure of commissions was mandated.
-When customers are wary, the product provider would then optimally pay zero commissions, t = 0, which would then allow to charge the highest possible price $p = p_m(1/2)$ .
+What is the effect of mandatory disclosure of commissions?
+When customers are wary, the product provider would then optimally pay zero commissions, t = 0, and thus charge the highest possible price $p = p_m(1/2)$ .
 In the presence of agency frictions and with wary customers, mandatory disclosure of commissions then strictly benefits the product provider.
-We return in Section 11 to a comparison of policy implications under our baseline scenario and when $T \ge 0$ is imposed.
+In Section 10 we return to a comparison of policy implications in our baseline scenario and in the scenario in which $T \ge 0$ is imposed.